salsify/avrolution/README.md

 * `with_compatibility` - Optional compatibility level to use for the check and during registration.
 * `after_compatibility` - Optional compatibility level to set after registration.

-(The registration support will be available in a future version of this gem.)

 ```bash
 rake avro:add_compatibility_break name=com.salsify.alerts.example_value \